liaison/Multinomial-Logistic-Regression/README.md

 - `MNL.py`: this python module contains the implementation of Multinomial Logistic Regression model that is implemented with Pytorch.

-- `MNL_aux.py`: this python module provides some auxiliary functions in complement with the `MNL.py` model, *e.g.* train the model with early stopping on the error delta threshold.
+- `MNL_plus.py`: this python module provides a number of auxiliary functions in complement with the `MNL.py` model.
+For instance, one can find a train function with the capabililty of early stopping on the predefined threshold of error delta.

+- `Mint.py`: this is a minimized model that is intended for inference only, with on dependency on the Pytorch framework.
+Once one obtains a model with the `MNL` module, one could *export" the trained model to `Mint` and deploy it in the running time with minimal dependencies (panda + numpy).

 ### Usage